pcastellanoescuder/POMAShiny/instructions/help.md

 Dear user,

-Unfortunately the documentation of the sections "Multivariate Statistics", "Correlation Analysis", "Feature Selection", "Random Forest", "Rank Products" and "ISA (Intelligent statistical analysis)" are not available now...
+Unfortunately the documentation of the sections "Multivariate Statistics", "Correlation Analysis", "Feature Selection", "Random Forest", "Rank Products" and "ASA (Automatic statistical analysis)" are not available now...
 We are working to solve this as soon as possible.

 Sorry for the inconvenience.